RubixML/CIFAR-10/README.md

 ```

 ### Cross Validation
 Cross validation is the process of testing a model using samples that the learner has never seen before.
 The goal is to be able to detect problems such as selection bias or overfitting.
 In addition to the training set, the CIFAR-10 dataset includes 10,000 testing samples that we'll use to score the model's generalization ability.
-We start by importing the testing samples and labels located in the `test` folder.
+We start by importing the testing samples and labels located in the `test` folder using the technique from earlier.

 ```php
 $samples = $labels = [];